Agriculture

 Animal Science

-In the Animal Science option in the Agriculture Department you can choose between careers in diversified crop and livestock production, sales of livestock feed and supplies, and employment in a livestock operation.
+In Animal Science you can choose between careers in diversified crop and livestock production, sales of livestock feed and supplies, and employment in a livestock operation.

 • Locations: Wahpeton